coalp/Structural-Resolution-in-Prolog/README.md

 When you use your own input programs, you should copy them into the same directory as the source code of the meta-interpreters.
 [Here](http://www.swi-prolog.org/pldoc/man?section=quickstart) is SWI-Prolog's guide to load source files.

 We see example run of meta-interpreters using input files provided in this repository.
-Before you start, make sure you have met the system requirement mentioned ealier and have got a local copy of the repository on your own computer.
+Before you start, make sure you have met the system requirement mentioned earlier and have got a local copy of the repository on your own computer.

 #### Example 1: Vanilla for Structural Resolution